1934 Quarter Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 1934 Quarter Value By Variety

 The value differences between 1934 quarter varieties can be shocking—what looks like a common quarter worth $5 might actually be a $500 variety.
-The following table can help you understand the average price of 1934 Quarter.
-If you know the grade of your coin, you can find the exact price below in the Value Guides section.
+The table below shows average prices across varieties.
+If you know your coin’s grade, use the Value Guides section further below for exact figures.

 1934 Quarter Value Chart